stukennedy/wsx/README.md

 - **🎯 Advanced Triggers**: Rich trigger system with throttling, debouncing, delays, and conditions
 - **🔧 Framework Agnostic**: Works with Express, Hono, and other frameworks via adapters
 - **🌐 Broadcasting**: Send updates to all connected clients or specific connections
+- **🎧 Binary Streams**: Pipe audio or any binary payloads between browser and server with minimal setup
 - **⚡ Swap Modifiers**: Control timing, positioning, and animation of DOM updates
 - **🔌 Easy Integration**: Drop-in client library with minimal configuration
 - **📦 Monorepo Structure**: Organized packages for core, adapters, and client